 You want to use analytics to track users on your site or application.
 You plan on using this data to create funnels, measure user retention, and improve your sign-up flow.

-The Standard and the Managed Private Cloud options are managed services that you can use if:
+The Private Cloud deployment options are managed services that you can use if you:

 For details on the operational and functional differences between these options, see Deployment Options.

 Once upon a time, when computers were standalone systems, all the authentication and user data lived in a single machine.
 Times have changed, and now you can use the same login information across multiple apps and sites.
 This has been achieved through the widespread adoption of identity industry standards across the web.

 These are a set of open specifications and protocols that specify how to design an authentication and authorization system.
 They specify how you should manage identity, move personal data securely, and decide who can access applications and data.